almostrealism/common/README.md

 There is a complete implementation of n-dimensional arrays, but unlike other acceleration frameworks where specific operations are accelerated, this library provides a mechanism for compiling an entire accelerator program from a hierarchy of mathematical operations.
-This makes it potentially faster than systems which are design to perform certain common operations quickly, but are not capable of generating custom accelerator code.
+This makes it potentially faster than systems which are designed to perform certain common operations quickly, but are not capable of generating custom accelerator code.

 Machine learning capabilities will be expanded substantially over the remainder of 2023, but